 - The techniques used are very inefficient - for every animal successfully created, many others will have lost their lives.

-- Even the newest techniques used to create GA animals, which are said to be more 'precise', cause suffering, are inefficient and waste animal lives.
+- Even the newest techniques cause suffering - the most up-to-date techniques used to create GA animals, which are said to be more 'precise', cause suffering, are inefficient and waste animal lives.

-- Using animals in this way increases the perception of animals as 'research tools', 'commodities' or 'units of production' for human benefit, rather than the complex, sentient individuals that we know them to be.
+- Animals aren't commodities - using animals in this way increases the perception of animals as 'research tools', 'commodities' or 'units of production' for human benefit, rather than the complex, sentient individuals that we know them to be.